Nilrudra1999/Understanding-DSA/notes/Linear_and_binary_search.md

 Reasons why binary search algorithms are important, is because of a few reasons:
 1. Has a fast runtime when working with larger array's
-2. Has a faster runtime than linear search especially with larger array sizes
+2. Has a faster runtime than linear search especially with larger arrays

 ## Best Places to Use These Algorithms